zhanghaocore/python-sdk/CONTRIBUTING.md

 ## Development Workflow

+1. Choose the correct branch for your changes:
+   - For bug fixes to a released version: use the latest release branch (e.g. v1.1.x for 1.1.3)
+   - For new features: use the main branch (which will become the next minor/major version)
+   - If unsure, ask in an issue first

-1. Create a new branch for your changes
+2. Create a new branch from your chosen base branch

-2. Make your changes
+3. Make your changes

-3. Ensure tests pass:
+4. Ensure tests pass:
 ```bash
 uv run pytest
 ```

-4. Run type checking:
+5. Run type checking:
 ```bash
 uv run pyright
 ```

-5. Run linting:
+6. Run linting:
 ```bash
 uv run ruff check .
 uv run ruff format .
 ```

-6. Submit a pull request
+7. Submit a pull request to the same branch you branched from

 ## Code Style